MAXIMISING YOUR APPRENTICE COMPLETIONS

 So, let’s go…

-The St Martin’s Group research* showed that 37% of the apprentices they surveyed had left their apprenticeship scheme early, and over two-thirds them had not reached the end of their training programme, as they withdrew between 6-12 months into their course.
+The St Martin’s Group research* showed that 37% of the apprentices they surveyed had left their apprenticeship scheme early, and over two-thirds of them had not reached the end of their training programme, as they withdrew between 6-12 months into their course.

 Further BBC research produced later in 2022 **, stated that nearly half of all apprentices were withdrawing early.